Emergency messages regarding the surgery can be found here:

 Can we please request that patients do not park on the road or verges of Back Ends as this blocks the bus route and also please do not block our neighbours' drives.
 Many thanks.

-Patient views - you can complete a Friends and Family survey on-line or in the practice for each visit to the surgery.
+Patient views - you can complete a Friends and Family survey on-line or in the practice for each visit o the surgery.
 Please see the link under "Friends and Family test" on the right hand side of this page.
 We have received lots of positive feedback via this survey.
 You can also visit NHS choices to add feedback on the practice.

-We are currently experiencing an extremely high level of demand for GP appointments and home visits.
+We are currently experiencing an extremely high level of demand over the winter period for GP appointments and home visits.
 We have booked locum GP surgeries (with GP locums we use regularly and who know the surgery well) to try and help with demand.
 Please only request a home visit if you need medical treatment and are housebound.
 Routine appointments with GP's can be booked up to 8 weeks in advance if your problem is not urgent.

 Out of Hours 01386 841894